Hello! I’m Holly Hartman (she/her)

 Observational studies can provide answers to research questions and uses less resources than a randomized clinical trial.
 Do they provide accurate answers about treatment comparisons?

 Hello!
-I’m Holly Hartman, a Visiting Assistant Professor at Case Western Reserve University.
+I’m Holly Hartman, an Assistant Professor at Case Western Reserve University.

 I received my PhD in biostatistics from the University of Michigan.
 Go Blue!
 I have a BS in mathematics and molecular and cellular biology from the University of Puget Sound and an MS in biostatistics from the University of Alabama at Birmingham.